 Go big or go home: Apple’s iPhone 7 Plus, with its amazing dual cameras, is the one to buy.

 At long last, the iPhone 7 and the iPhone 7 Plus are here, and yes, everything you’ve heard is true.
 There’s no headphone jack, you can dunk the new iPhones in water, and the camera on the iPhone 7 Plus can perform all sorts of magic tricks.
-Otherwise, the changes are quite subtle.
+Otherwise, the changes are quite subtle, so the phone should feel familiar to longtime users.

 We’ve been using the iPhone 7 and iPhone 7 Plus since they came out in September.
 We gave both the iPhone 7 and the iPhone 7 Plus stellar reviews, which you can read in full below.
 Here’s everything you need to know, including specs, features, pricing, and availability.